St. Jo Frontier Casino: William M. Grace

 Missouri voters on Nov.
 8, 1994 approved slots.
 In 1996 the Missouri Gaming Commission ruled that gambling boats did not have to cruise the river and in fact could be within 1000 ft of the river (if river water touched them).
 Missouri casinos were to build "boats in moats" in concrete basins.

 Grace built an $18 million 18000 sqft boat in a moat three miles (5 km) north of its original location in 1998.
 The opening was delayed after the Missouri Supreme Court ruled the voters had to approve the boat in moat concept which they did in 1998.

 Herbst Gaming

 Grace died in 2005 and Herbst Gaming acquired it along with Grace casinos in La Grange, Missouri and Osceola, Iowa for $287 million.
 Herbst Gaming which made $16 million in renovations including a Bougainvillea restaurant and live entertainment venue.

-Herbst Gaming changed its name to Affinity Gaming in 2011.
+Herbst Gaming changed its name to Affinity Gaming in 2011, then to Affinity Interactive in 2021.